Linas Kleiza

 Kleiza represented the senior Lithuanian national basketball team in international competitions.
 He led them to a bronze medal in the 2010 FIBA World Championship, and was chosen to the All-Tournament Team.
 He also won a silver medal in the EuroBasket 2013, earning an All-EuroBasket Team selection, and a bronze medal in the EuroBasket 2007.

 Early years

 Kleiza was born in Kaunas, Lithuania.
 At 16 years old he moved to the United States where he attended Montrose Christian School and graduated in 2003.
 He played on the Lithuanian Junior National Team that won the silver medal at the 2003 FIBA Under-19 World Cup.
 He led the tournament in scoring, averaging 29.1 points per game on 58 percent shooting.
 As a senior, he was named a third-team Parade All-American.

 College career

-Kleiza played college basketball at the University of Missouri.
+Kleiza played college basketball for the Missouri Tigers.
 He was named Honorable Mention All-Big 12 by the league coaches as a sophomore.
 He also earned All-Tournament honors at the 2005 Big 12 tournament after averaging 29.5 points and 9 rebounds per game.